EVA-3D/eva-bmg/index.md

 === "Dragon"

-    This BOM assumes a regular BMG, for BMG-M the `bmg-m_pfte_adapter` part and a shorter PTFE tube is needed.
+    This BOM assumes a regular BMG, for BMG-M the `bmg-m_pfte_adapter` part and a shorter PTFE tube around 28.5mm is needed).

 {{ bom("drives/bmg/bom/BOM_[Assembly]_dragon.csv", 4) }}